cmsc426spring2019/cmsc426spring2019.github.io/project4.md

 <b> We will deduct points if your submission does not comply with the following guidelines.</b><br>
 You're supposed to submit the following:<br>
 <ul>
-  <li> All the files that contain your code: cnnConvolve.m, cnnPool.m, config.m </li>
+  <li> All the files that contain your code: cnnConvolve.m, cnnPool.m, config.m or any other files where you implement your code or make modifications.</li>
   <li> Accuracy for a single convolution and subsampling layer with Sigmoid activation function.</li>
   <li> Accuracy for a single convolution and subsampling layer with a ReLu activation function.</li>
   <li> Compare the results between maxpooling and average pooling.</li>